-On August 21, 2020, we closed on an underwritten public offering of 1,064,678 shares of common stock and warrants to purchase 1,064,678 shares of common stock, which included the full exercise of the underwriter's over-allotment option, for gross proceeds of approximately \$14.4 million.
+On August 21, 2020, we closed on an underwritten public offering of 1,064,678 shares of common stock and warrants to purchase 1,064,678 shares of common stock, for gross proceeds of approximately \$14.4 million.
 Net proceeds totaled approximately \$13.0 million after deducting the underwriting discounts and commissions and other costs associated with the offering.

-On March 19, 2021, we closed on an underwritten public offering of 3,795,816 shares of common stock, which includes the full exercise of the underwriter's over-allotment option, for gross proceeds of approximately \$20.9 million.
+On March 19, 2021, we closed on an underwritten public offering of 3,795,816 shares of common stock, for gross proceeds of approximately \$20.9 million.
 Net proceeds totaled approximately \$18.9 million after deducting the underwriting discounts and commissions and other costs associated with the offering and after giving effect to the underwriters' full exercise of their overallotment option.